-Proposed Finding: Applicant is not proposing a caretaker dwelling.
+Finding: Applicant is not proposing a caretaker dwelling.
 Included with the application as Exhibit 109, is a Site Plan that shows the location of the surface mining area, as well as the location of all processing and storage areas.
 The Site Plan also shows the location of an earth berm and poplar trees planted on the berm used as a method of vegetative screening.
-Planning Commission may request additional screening or landscaping consistent with the adopted Program to Achieve.
+The Planning Commission does not request additional screening or landscaping consistent with the adopted Program to Achieve.